Welcome to today's edition of the Rush 24-7 podcast.

 They're not the best and brightest, except in their minds.

-How many of these same elites thought Obama would bring change to Washington?
+How many of these same elites thought Obama would bring change to Washington or that Nancy Pelosi would drain the swamp?

 How many of these people bought Obama and are responsible in part because they bought into Obama for where we are now?

-33% of Washington elites believe that Tea Party candidates have been the most negative during the 2010 campaign.
+Additionally, back to the politico story, 33% of Washington elites believe that Tea Party candidates have been the most negative during the 2010 campaign.

-This includes Democrats as well now, don't it's not just Republican elites, believe that Tea Party candidates have been the most negative.
+It's not just Republican elites, believe that Tea Party candidates have been the most negative.

-Well, that's that's outrageous.
+Well, that's outrageous.

 It's foolish.

-The most negative.
+The most negative?

-Don't they understand that what propels the country class and the Tea Party is love.
+Don't they understand that what propels the country class and the Tea Party is love?

-Optimism, future of the country can be saved.
+Future of the country can be saved.

 It can be secured.

-What's negative, what's being construed as negative is a simple factual recitation of this administration's policies and where they've taken the country.
+What's negative, what's being construed as negative, is a simple factual recitation of this administration's policies and where they've taken the country.

 You cannot sound anything but negative when talking about and analyzing what Obama's done.